 ”Our work, along with others in this field, also emphasises the importance of including biological sex as variable in many research settings, particularly studies exploring aging and how they impact different disease states .”

-Click here to read the full research paper, published by Aging.
+Click here to read the full editorial paper published by Aging (Aging-US).

-Aging is an open-access journal that publishes research papers monthly in all fields of aging research and other topics.
-These papers are available to read at no cost to readers on Aging-us.com.
-Open-access journals offer information that has the potential to benefit our societies from the inside out and may be shared with friends, neighbors, colleagues, and other researchers, far and wide.
+Aging (Aging-US) is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
+These papers are available at no cost to readers on Aging-us.com.
+Open-access journals have the power to benefit humanity from the inside out by rapidly disseminating information that may be freely shared with researchers, colleagues, family, and friends around the world.